Beefster09/table-lang/design.md

 * Pointers in structs may be marked as `#owned`, meaning a call to `free` on that struct will also free its contents.
 * Recursive pointers (i.e. pointers to a struct of the same type, directly or indirectly) must be nullable.

-Struct literals don't exist.
+Struct initializers don't exist.
 Create struct values with a constructor-like syntax instead.

 ## Unions